 3. Be an informed consumer.

->

-> In the hustle and bustle of our daily lives, it is so easy to just grab something on the go, whether it be a drink, a snack, or something to read.
-Make sure you take a second to really think before you buy something if you really need it.
+In the hustle and bustle of our daily lives, it is so easy to just grab something on the go without thinking twice.

->

-> 4. Check out ways to get things online free or at a discount
+4. Check out ways to get things online free or at a discount

 The Internet has been lauded as a revolutionary advancement but also condemned like money, as being the root of all evil.
 However, we can’t discount the many ways it is helpful.
 In this case, the internet offers us many helpful things for free, ways to get cheaper deals, and apps that make our lives more manageable.